 Plant Ecology Research

-As a plant ecologist, I am intrigued by the evolutionary and ecological consequences of “being a plant.”
-My main research program focuses on how the structure of landscapes (caused by natural process or anthroprogenic disturbances) affects vascular and bryophyte plant communities.
-Currently, students working in my lab have examined how landscape level factors influence plant communities (Natalie Jones, Christine Petersen), the influence of exotic species on native communities (Laura May), factors affecting germination rates of native species (Montana Burgess, Annika Trimble), as well as the ecology of plant mating systems (Hazel Cameron-Inglis and Anita Purcell).
+Students working in my lab have examined how landscape level factors influence plant communities (Mandy Ross, Natalie Jones, Christine Petersen), the influence of exotic species on native communities (Laura May), factors affecting germination rates of native species (Montana Burgess, Annika Trimble), as well as the ecology of plant mating systems (Amy Simcox, Hazel Cameron-Inglis and Anita Purcell).

 Influence of emergence time on reproductive fitness in a spring ephemeral

-The purpose of this field experiment is to evaluate the influence of time of flowering emergence on the seed set of an early flowering plant.
+The purpose of this field experiment was to evaluate the influence of time of flowering emergence on the seed set of an early flowering plant.
 Sagebrush buttercups (Ranunculus glaberrimus) has a long flowering season with flowers emerging from late February to late April.
-We have recorded the flowering phenology of a population of sagebrush buttercups for the last three years.
+We recorded the flowering phenology of a population of sagebrush buttercups for three years.
 We hypothesized that early emerging flowers would rely more on self pollination while late-emerging flowers would set more seed through outcrossing.
 More than 200 sagebrush buttercups were subjected to one of five treatments (control, bagged with cut bag, bagged, emasculated, and emasculated and bagged) to determine whether plants that can self vs. outcross will have show the same relationship between seed set and flower emergence time for three consective field seasons.
-In addition, we are also comparing (primarily through Amy Simcox’s work) the contribution of primary and secondary flowers on reproductive fitness.
-Preliminary results indicate that seed set varies significantly among treatments.
-Funding: TRU CUEF
+In addition, we also compared (primarily through Amy Simcox’s work) the contribution of primary and secondary flowers on reproductive fitness.
+Funding: TRU CUEF/UREAP

 The effect of buffer strip size and type on brophyte functional group diversity and abundance in high elevation Montane Spruce forest.